The three stones for this moon — ready when you are:

 This is not a tension to resolve.
 It's a question to hold.
 Where have you been dimming your own light in service of the group?
 And where have you been so focused on your own chapter that you've lost sight of the larger one you're part of?

-Aquarius is Fixed Air — the visionary, the systems-thinker, the one who stands at the edge of the forest asking: but what if we did things differently?
-Full moons in Aquarius tend to bring sudden realizations.
+Aquarius is Fixed Air — the visionary, the systems-thinker, the one standing at the edge of the forest asking: but what if we did things differently?
+Full moons in Aquarius tend to bring sudden realisations.
 The unconventional idea that surfaces at midnight.
 The thing you've been circling finally named.

 The Leo–Aquarius axis is the axis of what you're here to contribute.
 Not just what you want.
 Not just what's expected.
 The intersection of the two.